 Lenders aren’t just looking at your salary.
 Many also want to get a sense of how solid your job is by considering things like how long you’ve been in your current role, past gaps in employment, and how often you change jobs.

-If you haven’t held onto a job long or had much work experience, a lender could fear that you are at risk of losing your current gig—and your income along with it.
+If you haven’t held onto a job long or had much work experience, a lender could fear that you are at risk of losing your current gig — and your income along with it.

 6. You Have Other Financial Black Marks on Your Record

 A lender is looking out for any sign that you may not be a trustworthy borrower.
-A significant negative financial event in your history—such as a lien, judgment, foreclosure, or bankruptcy—can be a red flag for the institution.
+A significant negative financial event in your history such as a lien, judgment, foreclosure, or bankruptcy can be a red flag for the institution.
 There may have been a good reason for it, but the lender could decide that lending to you is too precarious.

-1. Trying Other Lenders
+1. Try Other Lenders

 If you’ve been denied by just one or two lenders, it may be worth shopping around more widely.
 Although they follow similar principles, lenders each have their own protocols for reviewing applications.

-While one might give more weight to income, another may consider education history just as important.
 You never know whether a lender will see you as a trustworthy borrower until you try.
 If you’ve been denied by multiple institutions, you may need to take some other action to improve your prospects.

-2. Improving Credit
+2. Build Your Credit

+Because your credit score is so important to lenders, including with student loan refinancing, you can work on building it if it’s on the low side.
+There are many ways to potentially improve your credit score.
 If you have missed bills in the past, you can focus on consistently making your minimum payments on every loan, bill, and credit card you have (setting up auto-pay can help you stay on top of this).

-3. Raising Your Income
+3. Raise Your Income

 If your income is relatively low, earning more money may help you qualify for refinancing.
 This is easier said than done, but you may have more options than you think.